ssarfraz/QuoVadisTAD/README.md

 ## 1. Installation

-To manage the dependencies we use [Poetry](https://python-poetry.org/), though non-poetry users can also easily install.
+We use [Poetry](https://python-poetry.org/) to manage the dependencies , though non-poetry users can also easily install.
 For detailed installation instructions, please see the [Installation notes](./installation_notes.md).

 ## 2. Overview